In France this summer, I had an illustrative experience re: “information-integration learning.”

 b) want me to know, too.

-Experts who seem actively to wish readers not to have the first clue what they’re on about are another category altogether.
-Zero trust, plus a big round zero on the feeling thermometer.
+But experts who seem actively to wish readers not to have the first clue what they’re on about are another category altogether.
+For them I have zero trust, plus a big round zero on the feeling thermometer.

 “Extended lean toolkit for total productivity,” for instance.
 No. Go away.